 - CL World Brands

 CL Financial was a privately owned Trinidad and Tobago conglomerate, and one of the largest privately held Caribbean corporations.
-It owned all sort of companies, including distilled spirits producers.
-It appears that Angostura Holdings was the primary “container” for holding other spirits companies.
+Between 1997 and 2006, it went on a buying spree, purchasing numerous distilled spirits makers and brands.
+It also owned many companies unrelated to spirits.
+Angostura Holdings was the primary container for holding other spirits companies.

 In 2009, facing a liquidity crisis, it was taken over by the government and central bank of Trinidad, which continues to own it ten years later.
 (More on this at the end.)